 Martin's Skyscraper (R-695)

 This is a good-sized cage at a decent price.
 At 30 inches by 18 inches by 36 inches, it is a large cage and a ton of extra space is provided by two balconies and a full middle floor (three ramps total).
 All Martin's cages feature a drop-in plastic pan.
 They are available in galvanized or powder coat finishes and most are now available with a handy flip-top lid.
 However, most of Martin's cages have balconies are made of wire mesh which should be at least partly covered for foot comfort.

 02 of 08

-At 24 inches by 14 inches by 36 inches this cage is as tall as the Skyscraper but is a little smaller in length and width.
-However, it also features a full middle floor and two balconies (and three ramps) so provides lots of additional space.
-Like other Martin's cages, it is available in galvanized or powder coat finish and with a flip top lid.
+At 24 inches by 14 inches by 36 inches, this cage is as tall as the Skyscraper but is a little smaller in length and width.
+However, it also features a full middle floor and two balconies (and three ramps) so it provides lots of additional space.
+Like other Martin's cages, it is available in galvanized or powder coat finish and with a flip-top lid.

 03 of 08

 At 30 inches by 18 inches by 24 inches, this is a good-sized cage, made roomier by a full second level.
 The ramp is designed with a landing so as not to be too steep.
 The cage has a full flip-top for access to the top level, and a 3.5-inch drop-in style plastic pan.
 It is available in galvanized or powder coated, but not in a flip-top.

 04 of 08